bschaeffer/getopti/README.md

     $opts->banner(string $banner);

-This would add the following line to the command output:

-    \n
-    command options:
-    \n

-The `\n`'s are representative of the automatic line-spacing added by the output class.

 ### on

 This method is used to add options.
 Option data is automatically added to the automated help output.